Welcome to the Exeter Clinical Laboratory International website

 INTRODUCTION

-To comply with UKAS Medical Laboratories – Requirement for Quality and Competence ISO 15189:2012 it is necessary to determine the uncertainty of results where relevant.
+To comply with UKAS Medical Laboratories it is necessary to determine the uncertainty of results where relevant.
 Full consideration and awareness of all identifiable components that contribute to the uncertainty of a test will allow valid results to be obtained and may also indicate aspects of a test or procedure which need improvement.

 Uncertainty of measurement is normally associated with a quantitative result.
 Although most results in Cellular Pathology are not quantitative, determining the possible errors during the processing of samples provides information on total error and creates the doubt (uncertainty) of the true validity of the result.